logicow/roomba/README.md

 # roomba
 Diablo 2 Resurrected assistive program

+this probably won't run on your PC somehow.
+I had to fix a bunch of things when I moved it over from one PC to another, colors weren't the exact same matches.
+But it's a good reference for how you could implement something similar on your own.

 1. set your Diablo 2 Resurrected options to default brightness
 2. set your Diablo 2 Resurrected to a 1280x720 window (the smallest it can go, just drag the bottom-right corner and shrink it
 3. Make sure your character is at the top of the character list and in Hell act 5